 \subsection{Non-identical Client Data}

-Because of its decentralized nature, Federated Learning exacerbates the problem of bias since clients’ data distributions can be very heterogeneous.
-This means that there may exist a client that contains a very high representation of datapoints belonging to an unprivileged class with a positive outcome (e.g. women's income exceeding \$50K/yr) and another client that has a very low representation of the same group.
+Because of its decentralized nature, Federated Learning exacerbates the problem of bias since clients' data distributions can be very heterogeneous.
+This means that there may exist a client that contains a very high representation of datapoints belonging to specific sensitive group with a certain outcome (e.g. unprivileged group with positive outcome - $S=0, Y=1$) and another client that has a very low representation of the same group.

 Following the works in \cite{distributions-nonidd, parecido-group-fairness-fl}, we study the algorithms under different sensitive attribute distributions across clients.
 We use a non-IID synthesis method based on the Dirichlet distribution proposed in \cite{distributions-nonidd} and apply it in configurable sensitive attribute distribution such as the work in \cite{parecido-group-fairness-fl} but including the target distributions as well.
-More specifically, for each sensitive attribute value $s$ and target value $y$, we sample $p_{s,y} \sim Dir(\alpha)$ and allocate a portion $p_{s,y,k}$ of the datapoints with $S = s$ and $Y = y$ to client $k$.
-The parameter $\alpha$ controls the heterogeneity of the distributions in each client, where $\alpha \longrightarrow \infty$ results in IID distributions \cite{parecido-group-fairness-fl}.
+More specifically, for each sensitive attribute value $s$ and target value $y$, we sample $p_{s,y} \sim Dir(\sigma)$ and allocate a portion $p_{s,y,k}$ of the datapoints with $S = s$ and $Y = y$ to client $k$.
+The parameter $\sigma$ controls the heterogeneity of the distributions in each client, where $\sigma \longrightarrow \infty$ results in IID distributions \cite{parecido-group-fairness-fl}.

-Figure \ref{fig:distributions} presents different examples of heterogeneous data distributions on the COMPAS dataset using race as the sensitive feature for 10 clients with $\alpha=0.5$ and $\alpha \rightarrow{} \infty$.
-On one hand it can be observed that for $\alpha=0.5$, different clients have very different representations of privileged and unprivileged groups and positive and negative outcomes.
-For example, while client 10 has about 40\% of the Caucasians that won't recidivate, client 2 has only about 10\%.
+Figure \ref{fig:distributions} presents different examples of heterogeneous data distributions on the \texttt{COMPAS} dataset using race as the sensitive feature for 10 clients with $\sigma=0.5$ and $\sigma \rightarrow{} \infty$.
+On one hand it can be observed that for $\sigma=0.5$, different clients have very different representations of privileged and unprivileged groups and positive and negative outcomes.
+For example, while client 10 has about 40\% of the Caucasians that won't recidivate, client 9 has only about 10\%.
 Moreover, it can be observed that different clients have different number of datapoints.
-On the other hand, for $\alpha \rightarrow{} \infty$, the representations of the different groups for different clients are the same.
+On the other hand, for $\sigma \rightarrow{} \infty$, the representations of the different groups for different clients are the same.